fijam/gmdrec/README.md

 **label_mode**: Optionally, you can use gmdrec to label a disc which has been already recorded.
 Make sure the number of items on the playlist equals the number of tracks on the MD.
 Set the recorder to the first track to be labelled.

+**--ignore-gooey**: Optionally, you can run the software directly in console without the GUI.

 ### Recording a MiniDisc

 1. Create a playlist you want to record.